 Here’s a list of garden chores to be attended to this January: (Some of these are repeats from December, since many of us still had plants growing/producing.)

-- Clear out any dead/dying plants (and compost if possible).
+- Clear out any dead/dying plants (and compost if they’re healthy).

 - Direct Compost in any beds going unused until spring.